ceicke/HomeControl/README.md

-# AppleWatch to control Loxone
+# Apple Watch to control Loxone

 ![AppleWatch running HomeControl](http://loxhomecontrol.geisterstunde.org/watch.png)

-This is a simple AppleWatch App for controlling the lighting of your [Loxone](http://www.loxone.com) smarhome miniserver.
+This is a simple Apple Watch App for controlling the lighting of your [Loxone](http://www.loxone.com) smarhome miniserver.
 Have a look at http://loxhomecontrol.geisterstunde.org for more screenshots and documentation (in German).

 [![Get in AppStore](http://loxhomecontrol.geisterstunde.org/download_appstore.svg)](https://t.co/t6chPUt1YQ)